MaterializeInc/materialize/doc/developer/mzbuild.md

   * `type: cargo-test` builds a special image that simulates `cargo test`.
 This plugin is very special-cased at the moment, and unlikely to be generally useful.

+  * `type: bash-script` executes the script defined by `script-path` before building the Dockerfile.

+    Parameters:

+    * `script-path` required path to the script to execute
+    * `input-globs` required list of file globs to include in the fingerprint calculation.
+    * `env-vars` optional map to provide as env vars when executing the script

 * `publish` (bool) specifies whether the image should be automatically published to Docker Hub by CI.
 Non-publishable images can still be *used* by users and